GovTechSG/CFT-Docs/getting-started/CFTv1.1-sandbox-quick-start-guide.md

 ### Step 2: Create transaction
 After being authenticated successfully, you need to request for a secured URL to upload your files.
 Invoke the **Create Transaction API** and provide the following in the request body:
-- Name of the files to be uploaded (required)
+- Name of the files to be uploaded (required).
 - and md5Checksum (optional) of the file.
 Use CLI command: " **openssl md5 -binary \[fileName\] | base64 "** to get MD5 checksum of the file.

 ?>**Important - The authorization token, API Key and API Gateway Id are automatically included in the request header.**